Home » Breakfast » Easy Homemade Apple Fritters

 bowls with flour and sugar, diced apples, and egg mixed.

-• 1.
-Step 1: Dice apples, mix dry ingredients and wet in separate bowls.
+1. Dice apples, mix dry ingredients, and wet them in separate bowls.

 apple fritters cooling on a rack next to a bowl of glaze